Thousands converge on Sudan square for 'martyrs' rally

 "This is a reflection of people's demands, so that the agreement that is reached reflects what the streets want," he said.

+Prominent protest leader Ahmed al-Rabie told AFP late Thursday that the protest movement was considering asking to postpone the Friday talks.

+"This is being considered so that more discussion can be held within the protest movement," he said.

-A western troika of the United States, the United Kingdom and Norway, which have been involved in mediating previous Sudanese conflicts, welcomed the deal and called for the speedy formation of the civilian-led administration.
+But a western troika of the United States, the United Kingdom and Norway, which has been involved in mediating previous Sudanese conflicts, has welcomed the initial deal and called for the speedy formation of the civilian-led administration.

 "We encourage the parties to quickly conclude the parallel constitutional agreement and form the civilian-led transitional government, which the Sudanese people have courageously and peacefully demanded since December 2018," they said in a joint statement.